-3 credits (3 lec hrs/wk)

-This course discusses the literary

-documents and authors of the British Isles

-of the nineteenth and twentieth centuries

-and the historic context.
+3 credits (3 lec hrs/wk) This course discusses the literary documents and authors of the British Isles of the nineteenth and twentieth centuries and the historic context.

-ENG240 Native American Literature

-3 credits (3 lec hrs/wk)
+ENG240 Native American Literature 3 credits (3 lec hrs/w

-This course is designed to 1) introduce

-students to important statements and

-authors and their works; 2) present these

-works in an historical and culturally specific context and link context to changes

-in a genre; 3) encourage students to trace

-themes of race, war, holocaust,

-Imperialism, generational responsibility,

-ecologies, class, power, and gender in

-literature by Native American authors;

-4) deepen students' appreciation and

-understanding of significant contributions

-to American life.
+3 credits (3 lec hrs/wk) This course is designed to 1) introduce students to important statements and authors and their works; 2) present these works in a historical and culturally specific context and link context to changes in a genre; 3) encourage students to trace themes of race, war, holocaust, Imperialism, generational responsibility, ecologies, class, power, and gender in literature by Native American authors; 4) deepen students' appreciation and understanding of significant contributions to American life.